huggingface/diffusers/docs/source/en/training/sdxl.md

 ### Min-SNR weighting

 The [Min-SNR](https://huggingface.co/papers/2303.09556) weighting strategy can help with training by rebalancing the loss to achieve faster convergence.
-The training script predicts either `epsilon` (noise) or `v_prediction`, but Min-SNR is compatible with both prediction types.
+The training script supports predicting either `epsilon` (noise) or `v_prediction`, but Min-SNR is compatible with both prediction types.
 This weighting strategy is only supported by PyTorch and is unavailable in the Flax training script.

 Add the `--snr_gamma` parameter and set it to the recommended value of 5.0: